tobek/laminae/notes.md

     + the echo - everything you hear or read you know its source, all the way back. crystalline psychedelic reverb
     + pain/torture
         * torturers are split in the way LGP and CGP are split - whether pleasure is required for utmost torture or if pure pain will suffice.
 Pleasure provides more tools, such as rewarding victims with sex or abatement of pain for them doing things that make them despise themselves.
 One clique or torturer is famous for inflicting BSG Cavil on people.
-    - saying yes vs. saying no
+    + saying yes vs. saying no
         - 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
 Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
 No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
         - TODO maybe this is in cosmography, someone went to exactly 2 planes and then said the above, lead the way into figuring out about there being more
-    - two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism
+    + two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism
+    + war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history. every battle is via verges fought on this lamina

 ### Physical, Environmental, Aesthetic